Log Periodic aerials

 Log Periodic aerials : tilt them up at the front !

-We strongly recommend that all Log Periodic aerials are tilted up a few degrees - five degrees ? - at the front end (installed outside, this is not relevant for loft installs).
+To my mind the Achilles heel of the log Periodic is it is very difficult to keep water out of the cable connection at the front of the aerial.
+To try and mitigate this we strongly recommend that all Log Periodic aerials are tilted up a few degrees - five degrees ? - at the front end (installed outside, this is not relevant for loft installs).
 Some say this can occasionally help with interference suppression (and the fact they’ve got a wide acceptance angle) but, more importantly, far more importantly, it helps to keep water out of the junction box at the front of the aerial.
 Both the models of DM Log we sell are supplied with tilting clamps to easily facilitate the necessary elevation, they are the only Logs available with tilting clamps (as far as I know ! ).

 Unfortunately the Log36 does not come with a tilting clamp, and furthermore it cannot be retro fitted with one either.
 Thus, after fitting the aerial, the manufacturer’s advice is to :